 It's simple to understand really.
 People suffering from and undergoing treatment for cancer or HIV can use THC to solve chronic appetite issues.
 Due to this, doctors have been prescribing more medical marijuana in recent years.

 The great thing is that THC does more than get you hungry, it also has a therapeutic and pain-relieving effect due to its psychoactive effects.

 All this research about weed's relationship with to hunger means is that increasingly, medical professionals are looking into how marijuana can be integrated further into the treatment cycle of those suffering from chronic illnesses.

-That's definitely a great positive to take home but more research is needed to pinpoint how exactly this process takes place.
+That's definitely a great positive to take home for those looking to gain weight but more research is needed to pinpoint how exactly this process takes place.

 Cons of getting munchies:

 Because THC activates taste and smell in addition to getting you hungry, most people end up overloading on way too much unhealthy sugars and fats.

 Its even worse if you are obese as dopamine is also released when consuming marijuana.
 This dopamine makes it almost impossible to resist from munching on a whole bunch of stuff that's unhealthy, like cookies, brownies or crisps.